sacridini/Awesome-Geospatial/README.md

 * [OrientDB](https://github.com/orientechnologies/orientdb) - OrientDB is an Open Source Multi-Model NoSQL DBMS with the support of Native Graphs, Documents Full-Text, Reactivity, Geo-Spatial and Object Oriented concepts.
 * [H2GIS](https://github.com/orbisgis/h2gis) - A spatial extension of the H2 database.
 * [MobilityDB](https://github.com/ULB-CoDE-WIT/MobilityDB) - An extension to the Postgres database which adds support for temporal and spatio-temporal objects
+* [TileDB](https://github.com/TileDB-Inc/TileDB) - TileDB is a powerful engine for storing and accessing dense and sparse multi-dimensional arrays, which can help you model any complex data efficiently.

 ## Image Classification & DIP Software